FAQs

 There are no poisonous land snakes, spiders, scorpions or large predatory mammals.
 There is a giant centipede that (from personal experience) has a very unpleasant bite, but it is not fatal.

 Malaria and yellow fever are not considered risks but dengue fever, zika and chikungunya are present.
 Do use mosquito repellent at dusk and do sleep under the supplied mosquito nets or in mosquito proof rooms.
+We recommend you use repellent with DEET. (ask our Reservations Team to email you our recommended cyclists First Aid travel kit checklist)

 Many Samoans keep small dogs and they wander.
 The tourism authority has been shooting/spaying strays and the problem is mostly under control.
 The guidebook has suggestions on managing dog concerns.